openthread/ot-docs/site/en/reference/cli/contribute.md

 This can happen with a long list of parameters or long lines of command output that go beyond the column width limit that the `make pretty` check imposes.
-This situation can be addressed by enclosing line breaks with an HTML comment tag, as shown in two different examples below.
+This situation can be addressed by enclosing line breaks with an HTML comment tag, as shown in two examples below.

 The first example is the `dns resolve` command, which can take up to six parameters.
 To correctly render the syntax using Doxygen while still passing